LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

   - Bastet -> Tetris Clone (Not available on ArchLinux)
   - Nudoku -> Sudoku Game (Not available on ArchLinux)
   - Nsnake -> Snake Clone (Not available on ArchLinux)
-  - Ninvaders -> Space Invaders Clone (not avaible on ArchLinux)
+  - Ninvaders -> Space Invaders Clone (not available on ArchLinux)

 # How to use ?